kstka/telegram-publisher/README.md

 * `last_group_post`: Unix timestamp of the last post in this group.
 * `items`: Maps item folders to their last posting time and the Telegram message_ids sent as an album (used for cleanup before reposting).

 ---

+## 🛠 Logging

+Logs are written to `logs/main.log` and `logs/debug.log`, rotated weekly.
+You can check the log to see what was posted.

+---